February 28, 2026AI Readiness

 By Robert Burke

 Southeast firms choosing $50/user MSPs face hidden costs that far exceed the monthly savings: failed CMMC audits costing $200,000+ in remediation, ransomware recovery averaging $150,000 per incident, and production losses from slow response times.
-In the CMMC era, budget IT is not just inadequate—it is a business risk that threatens contract eligibility and operational continuity.

 In every sales conversation Core12 has with a Southeast business owner, the same comparison emerges: "My current provider charges $50 per user.
 Why would I pay three times that?"